 Links and URLs

-When composing a message, write URLs in full.
+To add a link to a message, write the URL in full.
 For example:

 Apply now at https://www.gov.uk/example